anypm/CloudDevOps4Dev-Trainings/session1/README.md

 ### Lab 03.
 Use Visual Studio Code (on Mac) to debug Asp.net Core (C#) Web Application

 If you are running a MacBook like me, you will wondering if it's possible to work with the code that we just created by DevOps Project.
-Because we chosed ASP.NET Core as our Framework, it's possible to use any platform as your development workstation to start coding, debugging and testing your application.
+Because we chose ASP.NET Core as our Framework, it's possible to use any platform as your development workstation to start coding, debugging and testing your application.

 From the **DevOps Project Home** page, click on **Repositories** button on the top.

 ![](images/devopsproject-07.png)

-You will navigate into the VSTS Project that is created for you and git repo is showing up
+You will be navigated into the VSTS Project that is created for you and git repo is showing up

 ![](images/devopsproject-08.png)

-Now, you can get the repo URL and clone the code to your MacOS.
+Now, you can get the **repo URL** and clone the code to your MacOS.

 ![](images/devopsproject-09.png)